lazywinadmin/lazywinadmin.github.io/_posts/2011/2011-11-23-Active_Directory_-_How_to_remove_SID_History_with_Powershell_.md

 In order for this to work you have to first use Export-DomainSIDs to  create the DomainSIDs.CSV file that maps the domain names to the domain  SIDs.
 If you don't know the old domain name, then you can use the  -DomainSID switch to remove SID history for any unnamed domain.
 You can  copy the old domain SID from the SIDHistoryReport.CSV file produced by  the function Export-SIDMapping (included in the attached code).
 You  could also modify the DomainSIDs.CSV file by manually adding any other  domain names and SIDs from your own documentation.
 Another feature of the Get-SIDHistory query is that it handles the <span style="background-color: yellow;">multi-value nature of the <a href="http://msdn.microsoft.com/en-us/library/ms679833%28VS.85%29.aspx" target="_blank">sIDHistory</a> attribute.
 We do this using the ExpandProperty parameter of <a href="http://technet.microsoft.com/en-us/library/dd315291.aspx" target="_blank">Select-Object</a> which I demonstrated <a href="http://blogs.technet.com/b/ashleymcglone/archive/2011/05/26/do-over-sid-history-one-liner.aspx" target="_blank">here</a>.
 This allows us to identify and target specific SID history entries when  a user has been migrated more than once.
 The ExpandProperty parameter  ensures that we get a result row for every SID history entry regardless  of the count.
 Here is an example without ExpandProperty:
-<span style="font-family: 'Courier New'; font-size: xx-small;">Get-ADUser user1 -Property sIDHistory | Select-Object name, sIDHistory | Format-Table name, sIDHistory â€“AutoSize
+<span style="font-family: 'Courier New'; font-size: xx-small;">Get-ADUser user1 -Property sIDHistory | Select-Object name, sIDHistory | Format-Table name, sIDHistory –AutoSize
 <span style="font-family: 'Courier New'; font-size: xx-small;">name <span style="background-color: yellow;">sidhistory
 ---- ----------
 user1 {S-1-5-21-3013500491-1380372588-2491230877-1122, S-1-5-21-179552...
 Here is an example with ExpandProperty:
-<span style="font-family: 'Courier New'; font-size: xx-small;">Get-ADUser  user1 -Property sIDHistory | Select-Object name, sIDHistory  -ExpandProperty sidHistory | Format-Table name, sIDHistory â€“AutoSize
+<span style="font-family: 'Courier New'; font-size: xx-small;">Get-ADUser  user1 -Property sIDHistory | Select-Object name, sIDHistory  -ExpandProperty sidHistory | Format-Table name, sIDHistory –AutoSize
 <span style="font-family: 'Courier New'; font-size: xx-small;">name <span style="background-color: yellow;">Value
 ---- -----
 user1 S-1-5-21-3013500491-1380372588-2491230877-1122